Theobragstad/MySports/README.md

 - Run 'docker compose up'
 - Navigate to localhost:3000 in a web browser
 ___
-**note** the original repo and associated GitHub project for this project are organization-locked, so this repo is a cloned and slightly modified version.

-___
 #### Ideas for future improvement:
 Given a four week timeline, we had to prioritize the most important features to include.
-There are many other features we could have included to make the app better, and would implement if we decided to deploy officially.
+There are many other features we could have included to make the app better, and would implement if we decided to deploy the app officially.

 - Edit or delete teams, games, players
 - Admin account mode